 UAV is a popular chain and there are several branches in Recoleta alone.
 I went to the one on Av.
 Quintana 502, which is also right by the cemetery.
 When I was there, the staff spoke excellent English and even got kind of annoyed with me for trying to order in Spanish, so don’t be surprised if this happens to you!
 It’s worth taking a little attitude to get your mitts on that ice cream.

 24 HOUR TREAT

-Un’Altra Volta has seven different kinds of dulce de leche ice cream alone, so I don’t know how you could choose another kind.
-I got the Dulce de Leche Volta, which has almonds and hazelnuts in it.
+Un’Altra Volta has seven different kinds of dulce de leche ice cream alone, so I don’t know how you could choose something dulce de leche-free.
+I suggest the Dulce de Leche Volta, which has almonds and hazelnuts in it.
 I’m sure if there’s a special paradise for Nut Lovers, this is the ice cream that they serve.
 Now that I reflect on it, it’s probably not a good idea to tell people that you want to go to Nut Lovers Paradise, though.
 They might get the wrong idea.

 5) EXPLORE THE PLAZA FRANCIA PARKS

 The Plaza Francia is surrounded by several lovely parks, all within walking distance of your next destination, the Museo Nacional de Bellas Artes.
 However, after a busy day of exploring graves, shopping, and eating ice cream, you will probably want to sit down and relax.
 Just pick a park bench and settle in with a book until you feel up for heading to the museum.
 If you’re willing to do a little climbing, you can also find some gorgeous views of Buenos Aires.